aws-samples/aws-modernization-with-baffle/content/2_ModuleTwo/_index.md

 # Lab 1 - MASKING FOR DEV/TEST ENVIRONMENTS

 ## Scenario
-One of the first steps of the modernization process is to deploy a test/dev
-environment on AWS for the application team to develop the updated
-version of the application and test those updates in the new cloud
-infrastructure.
-Since it’s a test/dev environment, the database must not
-contain any sensitive values So, you decide to use Baffle’s static masking
-feature to anonymize sensitive data as you copy the data from production
-databases into the new PostgreSQL database so that you can do both in one
-workflow.
+To begin the modernization process, the first step is to set up a test/development environment on AWS.
+This environment will allow the application team to develop and test the updated version of the application within the new cloud infrastructure.
+Given that it is a test/development environment, it is crucial that the database does not contain any sensitive data.
+To address this, Baffle’s static masking feature can be utilized to anonymize sensitive information as it is copied from the production databases to the new PostgreSQL database.
+This approach ensures data privacy while streamlining the workflow.

 ## Goals for this lab
 After completing this lab, you will have a PostgreSQL database with a